AninditaBasu/indica/README.md

 - :tada: Built an app with these APIs?
 Open an issue to ask it to be showcased in the docs.

-The to-do list is organised through labels; therefore, when opening an issue, tag it with the appropriate label (but please just stick to the ones already on the list; don't create any :smiley:).
+The to-do list is organised through labels; therefore, when opening an issue, tag it with the appropriate label (but please just stick to the ones already on the list; don't create any more :smiley:).

 All interactions in this repository are supposed to follow the [code of conduct](code-of-conduct.md), please.

 ## Resources

 Client libraries are in the folders with the `_SDKs` suffix.
 These SDKs are generated automatically through Swagger and do not work on their own; you need to create an application that will use the SDK to make API calls.
 To get started, see the `README.md` file in the SDK.
 If an SDK in the language of your choice is not included here, you can use the `.yaml` files in `_SDKs` folders to generate one through https://editor.swagger.io.

+If something doesn't work or is broken, it might be that I didn't update something.
+The latest documentation is at [Indica](https://aninditabasu.github.io/indica/); head over there and RTFM?

 ## Plans for Indica